 Our Board of Directors oversees our management.
 Pursuant to our articles of amendment and restatement, the number of directors is set at five unless otherwise designated by the Board of Directors pursuant to our bylaws.
-In accordance with our bylaws, the Board of Directors has designated the number of directors to be seven, six of whom are currently serving on the Board of Directors, and three of whom are not "interested persons," as defined in Section 2(a)(19) of the 1940 Act, of GSV Capital.
+In accordance with our bylaws, the Board of Directors has designated the number of directors to be six, four of whom are not "interested persons," as defined in Section 2(a)(19) of the 1940 Act, of GSV Capital.
 We refer to these non-interested persons as our independent directors.
-Our Board of Directors has appointed David S. Pottruck to fill the vacancy on the Board of Directors and to serve as an independent director, effective May 31, 2017.